Cracoe

 Cracoe can also be seen as a township in Burnsall parish.
 It has a post office under the Skipton area.
-The Parish covers roughly 2,370 acres.
-The Parish has a population of 139 and has 32 houses.
+The parish covers roughly 2,370 acres.
+The parish has a population of 139 and has 32 houses.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

-The parish also has a village hall.
+The parish has a village hall.

-Cracoe was also the home of the original Calendar Girls, who raised money to support Leukaemia Research Fund, by posing for a nude calendar.
+Cracoe was the home of the original Calendar Girls, who raised money to support Leukaemia Research Fund, by posing nude for a calendar.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.

+A railway branch from Skipton terminates at Swinden Quarry in the north of the parish.
+This is a remnant of the Yorkshire Dales Railway, which used to continue to Grassington.